bitrise-io/devcenter/docs/webhooks/trigger-map.md

 and __will not start a build for anything else__.

-## A very simple two workflow CI/CD setup
+## A very simple, two-workflow CI/CD setup

 A base CI/CD setup involves two workflows: one for integration tests, and one for distribution.